leo-arch/aurer/README.md

 First of all, Aurer depends on `package-query` to query the AUR for available packages.
 To install `package-query` follow these steps:

-1. Add this lines at the end of you `/etc/pacman.conf`:
+1. Add these lines at the end of you `/etc/pacman.conf`:
 ```
 [archlinuxfr]
 SigLevel = Never